Jordan Lake Nutrient Strategy

 Jordan Lake Stakeholder Engagement Process

-Combined Stakeholder Meetings - open attendance forums to inform the general public about ongoing engagement and technical review
+Combined All Stakeholder Meetings - open attendance forums to inform the general public about ongoing engagement and technical review.

-Technical Focus Groups - structured discussions with representative technical specialists for each rule domain.
-There will be two meetings for each rule type and a written Q&A. These meetings will be virtual.
+Technical Advisory Groups (TAGs) - structured discussions with representative technical specialists for each rule domain.
+There will be three meetings for each rule type and a written Q&A. These meetings will be virtual.
+To sign up for a TAG, please fill out this google form: https://forms.gle/f8g67j7BvBQ1TRUV8 or email ellie.rauh@deq.nc.gov.
+Recordings of the meetings will be uploaded periodically Here to the NC DEQ channel

 Steps after stakeholder meetings:

-For information about the Jordan Lake Nutrient Strategy rules and the rule readoption process, please subscribe to the Jordan Lake listserv.
+For information about the Jordan Lake Nutrient Strategy rules and the rule readoption process, please subscribe to the Jordan Lake listserv or email Ellie Rauh, ellie.rauh@deq.nc.gov.

 The Jordan Lake Nutrient Strategy rules became effective in August 2009.
 Later Session Law affected some of the rule implementation dates.